ansible-collections/amazon.aws/CONTRIBUTING.md

 All software has bugs, and the `amazon.aws` collection is no exception.
 When you find a bug, you can help tremendously by [telling us about it](https://github.com/ansible-collections/amazon.aws/issues/new/choose).

-If you should discover that the bug you’re trying to file already exists in an issue, you can help by verifying the behavior of the reported bug with a comment in that issue, or by reporting any additional information
+If you should discover that the bug you're trying to file already exists in an issue, you can help by verifying the behavior of the reported bug with a comment in that issue, or by reporting any additional information